Chart Color Schemes

 Karama was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Karama has a high level of cultural diversity, with 33.4% of its population born overseas and 36.6% speaking a language other than English at home.
-Christianity is the predominant religion in Karama, making up 53.2% of people.
-However, Buddhism is overrepresented compared to Greater Darwin, comprising 4.7% versus 4.1%.
+Karama scores highly on cultural diversity, with 33.4% of its population born overseas and 36.6% speaking a language other than English at home.
+The main religion in Karama is Christianity, which makes up 53.2% of people.
+However, the most apparent overrepresentation is in Buddhism, which comprises 4.7% of the population, compared to 3.3% across Greater Darwin.

 Frequently Asked Questions - Diversity